 We asked Veterinary Nurse Siobhan Griffin, who is the Learning and Development Executive at Lintbells to share her veterinary experiences and advice with us.

 How to tell if your dog has separation anxiety

 One of the most common questions we’re asked is ‘why does my dog have separation anxiety?’ and it’s understandable.
 As a dog owner, you want to understand what the root cause may be to try to find a solution.
 But since every dog is their own personality and has their own experiences, the cause will vary from dog to dog, as Siobhan told us.
-According to https://karmapets.org's Lilly B., "these types of behaviors are common in rescue dogs and tend to have their root in fear caused by traumatic experiences, but it could also occur in family dogs that - to their human family members’ knowledge - have never had a bad experience."
+According to https://karmapets.org's Lilly B., "these types of behaviours are common in rescue dogs and tend to have their root in fear caused by traumatic experiences, but it could also occur in family dogs that - to their human family members’ knowledge - have never had a bad experience."

 Some of the most common reasons can be a change in their routine, either the dog’s or the owner’s, or it could be a lack of socialisation or stem from trauma or a bad experience.

 Signs dogs may exhibit will also vary but some of the most common behaviours she has seen include: